Mark Gjonaj

 Mark Gjonaj (/ˈdʒoʊnaɪ/ JOH-nye; born December 1968) is an American politician who served in the New York City Council from the 13th district from 2018 to 2021.
 He previously represented the 80th district of the New York State Assembly from 2013 to 2017.
 His district encompasses Morris Park, Pelham Parkway, Pelham Gardens, and Norwood, among other communities of the Bronx.

 Early life and education

-Gjonaj was born in the Bronx to an Albanian family from Reč, Montenegro.
+Gjonaj was born and raised in Fordham, Bronx to an Albanian family from Reč, Montenegro.
 He attended St. Raymond High School for Boys and graduated from St. John's University with a Bachelor of Arts degree.

 Career

 Gjonaj is the president of M P Realty Group Corp., a real estate brokerage firm that he founded in 1999.
 His political experience prior to election was as a member of the New York City Taxi and Limousine Commission.

 New York State Assembly

 Gjonaj defeated incumbent assemblywoman Naomi Rivera in the 2012 Democratic primary race.
 On November 6, 2012, he won the general election with 79% of the vote.